 I was recently asked about weaning a toddler from breastfeeding and if there was a GNM approach.
-While there are no reseources as such to draw upon, it got me thinking about how I now approach things in life.
+While there are no resources as such to draw upon, it got me thinking about how I now approach similar things in life and how that would relate.

-As the Biological Laws are a fundamental understanding of what is, it is not really necessary to be told what to do, it is just a matter of approaching things with a new awareness.
+As the Biological Laws are a fundamental understanding of what is, it is not really necessary to be told what to do.
+Once you know the Laws, it is just a matter of approaching things with this new awareness.

 Understanding the biological laws, my approach with anything in life now is to look at how best to avoid conflicts for anyone involved, and that includes you!